VarunChirukuri/VarunChirukuri/README.md

 - 👋 Hi, I’m @VarunChirukuri
-- 👀 I’m interested in Python, Machine Learning, Data Science, NLP..
+- 👀 I’m interested in Python, Machine Learning, Data Science, NLP, AWS..
-- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on any Machine learning or application developemnt projects
 - 📫 How to reach me ?
 Email me at: chirukurivarunteja@gmail.com